zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 -   Add support for flexible YAML location for ISPW/GIT integration
 -   Make logs consistent between Jenkins operations and Topaz actions
 -   Auto clean up a task if the task is in failed status while loading source from GIT into ISPW
+-   Build process re-runnable for a failed ispw/git synchronization

 ### Version 1.0.5